diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/settings/alacritty.md

 **_Small big note:_** Some sources might treat the `chars` as `x02` or `x04`, but for my specific instance, `alacritty` didn't recognize the characters so I'm using the translated equivalents in **unicode**.

+### A small tip

+Alacritty by default _should_ detect changes in its `.toml` config the moment you save the file.
+So the moment you want to test something out it should be applied automatically, in case of errors as well it will show a red screen and will fallback to a _no settings_ state.